YINI-lang/YINI-spec/README.md

 - INI-file the right way, both for software and humans 🙈
 - Strings enclosed in single or double quotes.
 Pure, Classic or Hyper strings, use whatever you like and need 😉
 - Need another section or nested section?
-Sure no problem, no need to hazzle with brackets or dots or whatnot!
-Just add an extra hash sign, ala Markdown header, and be done with it 😁
+Sure no problem, no need to fuss with brackets or dots or whatever!
+Just add an extra hash character, ala Markdown header, and be done with it 😁

 ---

 **Y**et another **INI** markup language - `YINI` is a config and settings file format (similar (but not same) to INI-files) for computer software that consists of plain text with a very simple structure and notation, comprising of Key–Value pairs and Key-List pairs, grouped in sections.
 YINI uses conventions that are familiar to programmers of the C-family of languages.

 This project and repository deals with the specification for the YINI markup language.